Skip to content

 Style and Design Overview

 Styling the look and feel of your experiment elements is often a time-consuming process.
 However, it is worthwhile because participants are likely to view your task as more professional, user-friendly, and engaging if there is an appealing design.
-Smile provides a number of tools to help you cleanly and consistenly style your experiments.
+Smile provides a number of tools to help you cleanly and consistently style your experiments.

 Tailwind CSS

-Smile uses the Tailwind CSS framework for help with styling interface elements and layouts.
+Smile uses the Tailwind CSS framework to help with styling interface elements and layouts.
 Tailwind is a particular approach to CSS that favors atomic classes.
-Tailwind also provides easy ways to support theming, color modes, color pallets, etc...
+Tailwind also provides easy ways to support theming, color modes, color palettes, etc...
 We describe how to use Tailwind to determine the look and feel of your experiment.
 Of course, you can style your components with custom CSS as well or overwrite Smile defaults for your entire project.

 Dark Mode